jmirfield/go-support-chat/README.md

-# support-chat-golang
+# golang-support-chat
 This application was for golang practice with websockets.

-My main goal was to create a live support application where support users can sit and wait for end users to join the chat.
-End users wait in a queue if there are not any support users available.
+My main goal was to create a live-chat support application where end users can be paired up with support users for help.
+Support users will wait for end users to join and if there are no support users available, end users wait in a queue.

 Looking for feedback!

+# Design
+Server in the internal/chat package does the bulk of the work.
+All messages get sent to the Server and flow to the appropriate client(s).
+Client in internal/chat package is used for both support and end user clients.
+If a support user registers, Server moves them into the workers map waiting for an end user to join.
+If an end user joins, they get send to the user queue.
+The queue is polled on certain actions like if a support user registers, or if an end user disconnects.

 # Usage
 You will need to run at least 3 terminals to play around with this.